Smawllie/python-projects/chromosome-reader/README.md

+# Chromosome-reader
-A program to set the values of chromosome pairs and test whether the pairs are valid
+A program to set the values of chromosome pairs and test whether the pairs are valid.
+Showcases:
+- UML diagrams
+- docstrings